wwarthen/RomWBW/ReadMe.txt

 operating system drive letters to any available disk media.
 Additionally, mass media devices (IDE Disk, CF Card, SD Card) support the use of multiple slices (up to 256 per device).
-Each slice contains a complete CP/M filesystem and can be mapped independently to any drive letter.
+Each slice contains a complete CP/M file system and can be mapped independently to any drive letter.
 This overcomes the inherent size limitations in legacy OSes and allows up to 2GB of accessible storage on a single device.